Honorable mention: Astrid, How To Train Your Dragon series

 In the first Terminator, Sarah Connor was just an ordinary girl.
 But in the second one, she was a mother preparing for a war between humans and machines.
 She was also seen as clinically insane by doctors and her own son.
 However, she definitely became stronger, physically and mentally.
 And I have to admit I’m impressed that she was able to trust the second Terminator, as he looked like the machine that tried to kill her in the first movie.
 I haven’t seen these movies in a long time, so this will be short; basically, I think she had fantastic development between the two films, and it was her emotional strength and mental power that made her so strong.

 4. Mulan, Mulan:

 Mulan is easily one of the strongest Disney princesses.
 (I’m talking about princesses only here.
 The Disney heroines like Esmerelda, Meg, Nani, Kida, etc. are a different story).
 Anyway, she goes off to war dressed as a man to keep her aging father from having to go instead.
 I mean, that’s pretty darn courageous.
 And yet she grows and becomes even stronger throughout the movie.
-Mulan is one of the most beloved of the Disney princesses, and for good reason; she’s brave and kind, and was one of the first princesses to rescue others rather than just being saved.
+Mulan is one of the most beloved of the Disney princesses, and for good reason; she’s brave, kind, family oriented, and was one of the first princesses to rescue others rather than just being saved.
 And yes, Mulan does get “saved” at one point, but keep in mind that that was after she had basically stopped her entire military squad and captain from being killed by the Huns.

 5. Wonder Woman, Batman Vs. Superman: